-One of the main instruments for achieving these goals is the adoption of the Plan.
-It also documents all the efforts that MI SANU has already undertaken in this direction, while at the same time being a guide for further measures in the development of Gender Equality in MI SANU, and support to the integration of Gender Equality in policies and practices of of umbrella and partner institutions MI SANU.
+One of the main instruments for achieving these goals is the adoption of this Plan.
+It also documents all the efforts that MI SANU has already undertaken in this direction, while at the same time being a guide for further measures in the development of GE in MI SANU, and support to the integration of GE in policies and practices of umbrella and partner institutions of MI SANU.